The Results are In!

 Drop off your purchased items in the brown bin near the playground at FBCR on or before July 12th.
 If you are unable to drive or deliver the food to the church, please call or email Sarah Oaks using the contact information found in the church directory.
 She will coordinate a volunteer to stop by your porch by Sunday, July 12th to pick up your items.
 This will be a contactless porch pick-up to keep everyone safe!

-Here are list of requested items for St. Mark’s and St. John’s Episcopal: (* indicates items of greatest need)
+Here is the list of requested items for St. Mark’s and St. John’s Episcopal: (* indicates items of greatest need)

 - Tomato Sauce* (small, plastic)